 Feeds on the Body Fluids and Cells

-The trophont feeds on the body fluids and cells of the fish for about 3 to 7 days before leaving the host.
+The trophont feeds on the body fluids and cells of the fish for about three to seven days before leaving the host.
 It has also been found that trophonts will actively leave fish that have died, however, are not immediately able to infect other fish at this point as they require additional time to develop from protomonts (released tomites) to tomonts, just as they would if they had left a live host.

 The Cycle Starts All Over Again